-In the past year, All Saints hosted John T. Grayson’s final Mt.
-Holyoke College class of Spirituals and the Blues.
-Accompanied by Ruth Bass Jones on the piano, the Rev. Funteller Jackson, a Mt.
-Holyoke graduate, spoke and sang.
+All Saints' has twice hosted John T. Grayson’s final Mount Holyoke College class of Spirituals and the Blues.
+Accompanied by Ruth Bass Jones on the piano, the Rev. Funteller Jackson, a Mount Holyoke graduate, spoke and sang.
 Her moving rendition of “Precious Lord,” is available on YouTube.
-One of Prof. Grayson’s students will be a Lawrence House intern this fall.

-Coffee, Tea and Theology begins anew in the fall.
+Coffee, Tea and Theology begins anew each fall.
 Members of three South Hadley parishes are welcome to meet once a month at Thirsty Mind in South Hadley Commons to talk about issues that matter from a faith perspective.

 Mount Holyoke students meet on alternate Sundays for Bible study and a simple supper.
 Last year, students looked at women in the Bible.